Or The Invasion of the Mysterians. A discussion about the limits of the human brain in understanding the universe – and itself.

 In fact, of course, there are an infinite number of things I have concepts of – but don’t have the capacity to imagine, or feel, or cognitively penetrate (as McGinn puts it).
 What about what it’s like to be a rock?
 Or a piece of wood?
 I can bring some metaphors towards it, imagining the feel and texture of wood, for example, and its relative immobility.
 But of course, I know that leaves out a lot.

 I would suggest that the “difficult” problems actually share a great deal with banal problems.
-We mostly have adequate conceptual penetration with the ordinary (when we bother to attend to this) and there’s no essential reason why we don’t or can’t have adequate penetration with so-called “difficult” subjects, since I believe that the problems are actually more similar than McGinn suggests.
-So yes, I agree that our brain capacity is limited – however, I disagree that these kinds of problems are forever insoluble and will eternally leave us baffled.
-We can have quite sufficient understanding for our purposes and we can increase that understanding with study and research.
+We mostly have adequate conceptual penetration with the ordinary things in our experience (when we bother to attend to this) and there’s no essential reason why we don’t or can’t have adequate penetration with so-called “difficult” subjects, since I believe that the problems are actually more similar than McGinn suggests.

 So this all leads to me to my second answer: so what? – if there’s an essence I can’t completely penetrate conceptually?
 I can’t completely penetrate conceptually what it’s like to be another human being, or for that other being to think – but I can have a pretty good guess.
 Am I a bit conceptually uncomfortable about not fully grasping everything – yes, but again so what?
 I can live with it.